 In addition to highly competitive tax rates for business property, Prince William County offers aggressive depreciation schedules for business property.
 Generally, business property (except for programmable computer equipment and peripherals) is assessed at 85% of its original cost in the year acquired.
 The percentage decreases in increments of 10% each year thereafter.
 The depreciation schedule for computer equipment is shown below:

-An Industrial Revenue Bond (IRB) is a financing tool created by the Commonwealth of Virginia to promote industry and develop trade by inducing manufacturing, industrial, governmental, non-profit and commercial enterprises to locate in or remain in Virginia through the issuance of bonds that are tax-exempt for federal income tax purposes and for Virginia income tax purposes.
+An Industrial Revenue Bond (IRB) is a financing tool created by the Commonwealth of Virginia to promote industry and develop trade by inducing manufacturing, industrial, governmental, non-profit, and commercial enterprises to locate in or remain in Virginia through the issuance of bonds that are tax-exempt for federal income tax purposes and for Virginia income tax purposes.
 This allows the bonds to generally carry a lower interest rate than conventional financing.

 Prince William County has six federally designated Opportunity Zones.
 Private investments in these zones are eligible for preferential tax treatment under certain circumstances.
 Investors can defer capital gain tax on any gains by investing in a Qualified Opportunity Fund, which invests in the project in the Opportunity Zone.
-Click here for a map of Opportunity Zones in Prince William County.

 Prince William County has three (3) HubZones, two along Interstate 95, and one close to Interstate 66.
 The U.S. Small Business Administration (SBA) designates “Historically Underutilized Business Zones” or “HUBZones” to incentivize the location and growth of small businesses in urban and rural communities.
 Such businesses gain preferential access to federal procurement opportunities by virtue of their location.
 The HUBZone program was created in 1997 and is administered by the U.S.SBA.

-The Commonwealth's Development Opportunity Fund a discretionary financial incentive established to support projects that create new jobs and investment in accordance with certain criteria established by state legislation.
+The Commonwealth's Development Opportunity Fund is a discretionary financial incentive established to support projects that create new jobs and investments in accordance with certain criteria established by state legislation.
 Grants are made to the community, which are then passed on to the company after the company achieves specific milestones.
 The funds may be used for such things as site acquisition and development, workforce training, transportation access, public or private utility extension or capacity development, and construction or build-out of privately owned buildings.

 VEDIG is a discretionary cash grant to assist and encourage companies to locate significant headquarters, administrative, or service sector operations in Virginia.
 VEDIG requires an investment of at least $5 million (or $6,500 per job) plus job creation thresholds ranging between 300-400 jobs depending on wage.